-For non-HubSpot Enterprise customers, other options include Google Analytics' Experiments, which lets you A/B test up to 10 full versions of a single web page and compare their performance using a random sample of users.
+For non-HubSpot Enterprise customers, other options include Google Analytics, which lets you A/B test up to 10 full versions of a single web page and compare their performance using a random sample of users.

 9. Test both variations simultaneously.

-When you run A/B tests, you'll need to run the two variations at the same time, otherwise you may be left second-guessing your results.
+When running A/B tests, you must run the two variations simultaneously.
+Otherwise, you may be left second-guessing your results.

 10. Give the A/B test enough time to produce useful data.

-Again, you'll want to make sure that you let your test run long enough in order to obtain a substantial sample size.
-Otherwise, it'll be hard to tell whether there was a statistically significant difference between the two variations.
+Again, you'll want to make sure that you let your test run long enough to obtain a substantial sample size.
+Otherwise, it'll be hard to tell whether the two variations had a statistically significant difference.

-In theory, you shouldn't restrict the time in which you're gathering results.
-(Read this blog post to learn more about sample size and timing.)
+Read this blog post to learn more about sample size and timing.

 11. Ask for feedback from real users.

 A/B testing has a lot to do with quantitative data ... but that won't necessarily help you understand why people take certain actions over others.
 While you're running your A/B test, why not collect qualitative feedback from real users?